 We returned to Tokyo, for an afternoon, night, and full day before flying out from Haneda Airport.
-We stayed in Tsukiji near the famous fish and produce market.
+We stayed in Tsukiji near the famous fish and produce market (which has since moved).

 On our first afternoon, we visited nearby Tennozu Isle, partly to find out more about the Tokyo Monorail, which we would catch to Haneda Airport the next day.

 Tennozu Isle is a waterfront district of Tokyo, with repurposed warehouses, interesting modern shops and galleries, cafes, restaurants, and bars.

 First we visited Pigment, an art supply shop, about 210m walk from the Tennozu Isle Station, at 2-5-5 Higashi-Shinagawa, Shinagawa-ku, Tokyo.
 It is open from 11:00-20:00, closed on Mondays and Thursdays.
 Pigment is like a lolly shop for the eyes, with shelves full of shiny glass jars filled with the most beautiful rainbow of powdered pigments.
 The shop’s bamboo pole wrapping was designed by architect Kengo Kuma, who also designed the tourist centre in Asakusa, Tokyo.

 Next we walked to Archi-Depot, which houses architectural models.
 It is open 11:00-20:00; ¥2,000pp.
 This is a clever business model: charge the architects to store their models and charge the public to view them.
 I think the entrance fee is a bit expensive, but – if you are interested in architecture – the exhibits are really interesting.